surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 Smaller stuff in this period.
 - Import a looped sample reads loop points *and* turns loop on.
 - Add an about screen
+- Implement AHDSR with Shape (some optimizaiton to do)

 ## Day 36 (2023-03-17)